-• For social/economic environments the City's municipal boundaries were used to capture the census area.
+- For cultural environment a 1.5 km extended study area was used to capture additional characteristics; and, - For social/economic environments the City's municipal boundaries were used to capture the census area.

-Figures 6.6 and 6.7 depict these study areas.
+Figures 5.6 and 5.7 depict these study areas.

-6.1.3 Temporal Boundaries
+5.1.3 Temporal Boundaries

 The proposed landfill expansion will be spread over five lined waste disposal cells.
 For the purpose of this EA, it is assumed that the construction of the proposed landfill expansion will begin from the south end at Cell 1.
 The Project will progress sequentially from Cell 1 through Cell 5 (i.e., south to north).
-The activities associated with the landfill expansion are expected to occur over a 45-year period and divided into four phases for the assessment of potential effects:
+The activities associated with the landfill expansion are expected to occur over a 50-year period and divided into four phases for the assessment of potential effects:

-- Phase 1 Construction (Year 1), includes the construction of Cell 1 base and associated perimeter access roads, swales, and drainage ditches (including the appropriate sediment and erosion protection measures); - Phase 2 Operations (Years 2 to 20), includes landfilling at active cells (1 through 5) and concurrent development of cells (2 through 5) and subsequent closure of cells (1 through 4) as they reach the designed final contours; - Phase 3 Closure (Years 20 to 21), includes closure of Cell 5 and placement of final capping and cover; and - Phase 4 Post-Closure (Years 21 to 45), includes post-closure monitoring (including groundwater).
+- Phase 1 Construction (Year 1), includes the construction of Cell 1 base and associated perimeter access roads, swales, and drainage ditches (including the appropriate sediment and erosion protection measures); - Phase 2 Operations (Years 2 to 25), includes landfilling at active cells (1 through 5) and concurrent development of cells (2 through 5) and subsequent closure of cells (1 through 4) as they reach the designed final contours; - Phase 3 Closure (Years 25 to 26), includes closure of Cell 5 and placement of final capping and cover; and, - Phase 4 Post-Closure (Years 26 to 50), includes post-closure monitoring (including groundwater).

-Pending the successful completion of the EA and the necessary approvals are obtained, it is anticipated that construction of the new cells would begin in 2019 (Year 1).
+Pending the successful completion of the EA and the necessary approvals are obtained, it is anticipated that construction of the new cells would begin in 2018 (Year 1).